FrannDzs/Barotrauma-PNG-Optimizer-Script/README.md

 # Barotrauma PNG optimizer script
- A python script to compress PNG images inside a folder and its subfolders using [pngquant](https://github.com/kornelski/pngquant)
+ A python script to compress and resizing PNG images inside a folder and its subfolders using [pngquant](https://github.com/kornelski/pngquant) and [pillow](https://pypi.org/project/Pillow/)

 ![](https://i.imgur.com/hGnBG01.png)